 The boiler is wired for 120 volts, single phase, 60 hertz.
 The total operating amperage is indicated on the rating nameplate.
-Each MACH® C1500-C2000 boiler requires less than 15 amps.
+MACH® boiler units C300/C450 require less than 5 amps.
 Before starting the boiler, check to ensure that the proper electrical service is connected to the boiler.

-An external electrical disconnect (not supplied with the boiler) is required.
-The boiler electrical service must be installed and grounded in accordance with local codes or in the absence of such requirements, in the U.S. with National Electrical Codes, ANSI/NFPA No. 70 latest edition or, in Canada, to the Canadian Electrical Code, Part I, CSA C22.1, latest edition.
-Conduit must be installed vertically so that the side doors can be opened.
+An external electrical disconnect (not supplied with the boiler) with 15 amp overload protection is required.
+The boiler must be grounded in accordance with local codes or in the absence of such requirements, in the U.S. with National Electrical Codes, ANSI/NFPA No. 70 latest edition and in Canada to the current Canadian Electrical Code, Part I, CSA C22.1.

 NOTICE!
-A dedicated earth ground (green wire) and neutral is required to avoid nuisance shutdowns.
+A dedicated earth ground (green wire) is required to avoid nuisance shutdowns.
 Do not ground through the conduit.
 It is also important that proper polarity be maintained.